pa2si/my-latin-event/README.md

     },

     orderBy: {
-      createdAt: 'desc', // or 'asc' for ascending order },
+      createdAt: "desc", // or 'asc' for ascending order },

     include: {